LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/test-power.md

 Hence, we can draw a plot like that - it is the **power function**:

 <img src="/assets/power-4.jpeg" width="300">

+We can see that when the true parameter (i.e., alternative) is further away from the value specified by the null, indicating a larger potential **effect size**, the test has more power.

 Altering the significance level α will cause the curve to move either upwards or downwards: